 Ornate ghost fish.
 (Sulawesi, Indonesia, July 2010)

 A seahorse-pygmy hung on its gorgonian branch.
 (Bangka, Sulawesi, Indonesia, July 2010.)

-Another species of pygmy seahorse (Bangka, Sulawesi, Indonesia.
-July 2010.)
+Another species of pygmy hippocampus.
+(Bangka, Sulawesi, Indonesia, July 2010.)

+Ornate ghost fish.
+(Sulawesi, Indonesia, July 2010)